ashwinvis/phd-thesis/chapter_00_0_intro.md

 proposed in the light of the @nastrom_kinetic_1984 results, along with a discussion of their pros and cons.
-The two-dimensional turbulence interpretation can be questioned since it would require an small-scale energy source of \order{1} km, when the mesoscale to microscale transition is observed [@vinnichenko_kinetic_1970].
+The two-dimensional turbulence interpretation can be questioned since it would require an small-scale energy source of \order{1} km, where the mesoscale to microscale transition is observed [@vinnichenko_kinetic_1970].
 However, at this scale three-dimensional motions are dominant.
-It is also unlikely that there would be a physical mechanism acting as a sink near the synoptic to mesoscale transition range as suggested in @gage_theoretical_1986, since the transition appears to be rather smooth in the spectrum, as noted by the same authors in the GASP analysis.
-Nevertheless,
-@Lindborg1999 argues that, it is still possible to accommodate both $k^{-3}$ and \kfivethird\ ranges without adding a sink at intermediate scales.
-He demonstrates the possibility of a inertial range determined by both constant-energy and enstrophy fluxes, by allowing both a large scale and a small energy source to exists.

-An important contribution introduced in @Lindborg1999 was analytical relations for second-, third- and fourth-order structure functions for two-dimensional turbulence.
-Structure functions were used instead of spectral analysis, as it can be applied on one-dimensional non-uniform data and does not require removal of the mean flow.
-These relations were then tested upon MOZAIC (Measurement of Ozone by Airbus in-service aircraft) dataset to investigate whether the power law scaling in the inertial range, the direction of the cascade, and the intermittency can be explained within the framework of two-dimensional turbulence theory or not.
-The measurements indicate an agreement with second-order structure relation,
-$$\braket{\delta {\bf u} \cdot \delta {\bf  u}}(r) = C_u \epsilon_K^{2/3}
-r^{2/3}$${#eq:structfn2}
-where, $\epsilon_K$ is the kinetic energy flux.
-The $r^{2/3}$ scaling is equivalent to a $k^{-5/3}$ spectrum. @Lindborg1999  also remarked that the scaling was found to fit better for larger separations and was conjectured to be caused by three-dimensional effects becoming influential at smaller scales.
+To reconcile the inverse energy cascade hypothesis with the observed transition from a $k^{-5/3}$ to a $k^{-3}$ spectrum, @gage_theoretical_1986 introduced the hypothesis that there is an energy sink at the transition scale.
+However, it is unclear what the physical mechanism would be that could act as such a sink.

+Instead of applying a spectral analysis of aircraft data
+@Lindborg1999 carried out a structure function analysis.
+A velocity structure function is the statistical moment the velocity difference
+$\delta {\bf u} = {\bf u}({\bf x} + {\bf r} ) - {\bf u}( {\bf x} )$.
+In particular, the second order longitudinal and transverse structure functions are defined as $\langle \delta u_L ^2 \rangle$ and $\langle \delta u_T^2 \rangle$, where $u_L$ is the velocity component in the 'longitudinal' direction, that is the same direction as ${\bf r}$, $u_T$ the velocity component in a direction which is perpendicular to ${\bf r}$, and $\langle \rangle$ is a mean value.
+If the separation vector is horizontal the structure functions can be assumed to be independent of position ${\bf x}$ (statistical homogeneity) and independent of the direction of
+${\bf r}$ (statistical isotropy), thus being functions only of
+$r = | {\bf r} |$.
+Under the assumptions of homogeneity and isotropy,
+@Lindborg1999 derived the two-dimensional counterparts of the so called four-fifths law for the third order structure function [@Kolmogorov1941] of three dimensional turbulence
+$$
+\langle \delta u_L^3 \rangle = - \frac{4}{5} \epsilon r \, ,
+$${#eq:K41}
+where $\epsilon$ is the downscale energy flux, which is also equal to the energy dissipation.
+In two-dimensions there are two third order structure function laws.
+In the inverse energy cascade range we have
+$$
+\langle \delta u_L^3 \rangle =   \frac{3}{2} P r \, ,
+$${#eq:2DF}
+where $P$ is the (positive) upscale energy flux, and in the enstrophy cascade range we have
+$$
+\langle \delta u_L^3 \rangle = \frac{1}{8} Q \, ,
+$$
+where $Q$ is the downscale enstrophy flux.
+The important difference between
+@eq:K41 and @eq:2DF is that the third order structure function exhibits a negative linear dependence on $r$ in downscale energy cascade range and a positive linear dependence on $r$ in an upscale energy cascade range.
+Thus, as argued by @Lindborg1999, the third order structure function could be used in order to determine the direction of the energy cascade.

+@Lindborg1999 calculated second order longitudinal and transverse structure functions were calculated from the MOZAIC dataset.
+It was found that the second order structure functions were consistent with the spectra measured by @NastromGage1985.
+In a subsequent study,
+@ChoLindborg2001 calculated third order structure functions.
+The analysis showed reasonably clean results in the stratosphere.
+It was found that the third order structure function generally shows a negative linear dependence on $r$ in the range $r \in [10 , \; 200]$ km, and a positive cubic dependence in the range
+$r \in [500, \; 1400]$ km. @ChoLindborg2001 interpreted the negative
+linear dependence as a sign of a downscale energy cascade and the positive cubic dependence as a sign a downscale enstrophy cascade.
+The results from the upper troposphere were not as clean as the results from the lower stratosphere.
+However, they also indicated that there is generally a downscale energy cascade at atmospheric mesoscales.
+These observations are perhaps the strongest evidence for the hypothesis that the mesoscale $k^{-5/3}$ spectrum is associated with a downscale energy cascade.
+The analysis strongly suggests that in the stratosphere, for the range $10 < r
-The third order structure function relation,
+< 150$ km the third order structure function is generally negative and scales
-$$\braket{(\delta u_L)^3} + \braket{\delta u_L(\delta  u_T)^2}(r) = 2P_S + \frac{1}{4}Q_Lr^3$${#eq:structfn3}
-where $P_S$ is a small scale forcing of kinetic energy and $Q_L$ is a large scale forcing of enstrophy, is equivalent to spectral energy fluxes and positive values of right hand side imply inverse energy cascade and forward enstrophy cascade.
-These third order structure functions reported in
-@Lindborg1999 were later on, correctly computed in @ChoLindborg2001 as a test for both the direction of cascade and two-dimensional turbulence.
-The analysis separated the data into troposphere and stratosphere and also into five latitudinal (or zonal) bands to account for inhomogeneities.
-The analysis strongly suggests that in the stratosphere, for the range $10 < r < 150$ km the overall third order function is negative and scales as $-r$, implying a forward energy cascade and a correspondence with Kolmogorov's 4/5-law for three-dimensional turbulence [@Frisch;@augier_kolmogorov_2012-1]; and in the range $540 < r < 1400$ km the same scales as $r^3$ with positive values, implying forward enstrophy flux.
+as $-r$, implying a forward energy cascade; and in the range $540 < r < 1400$ km the same scales as $r^3$ with positive values, implying a forward enstrophy flux.
 The authors also indicate that the overall tropospheric structure function were negative for all mesoscales, although it did not converge to follow a particular power law.
 These observations are perhaps the strongest evidence for the forward energy cascade hypothesis for the mesoscales.
-Next, we turn to question of what resolution is required to reproduce the mesoscale spectrum and associated physics.

 ## Stratified turbulence

-The troposphere, the lowest layer of the atmosphere, is relatively thin (10 to 20 km) compared to Earth's radius 6400 km.
-Fluid motion is predominantly horizontal.
-The troposphere is also constantly influenced by background stratification resulting from the vertical potential temperature gradient.
-Stratified turbulence is a discipline of fluid mechanics which studies such flows.
-The term was coined by
-@Lilly:1983 for flows affected by a stable, vertical gradient in density or temperature, resulting in quasi-horizontal motions consisting of large eddies and gravity waves.
-Stratification is characterized by the Brunt-\text{V\"ais\"al\"a} frequency, $N=\sqrt{\frac{-g}{\rho_0}
+The term stratified turbulence was coined by @Lilly:1983 for flows affected by a stable, vertical gradient in density or temperature, resulting in quasi-horizontal motions consisting of large eddies and gravity waves.
+Lilly used the Froude number, $Fr_v = u/Nl_v$, as an inverse measure of the strength of the stratification.
+Here, $u$ is a characteristic horizontal velocity scale, $N$ is the Brunt-Väisälä frequency and $l_v$ is a vertical length scale.
+In particular he considered the limit $Fr_v \rightarrow 0$.
-\pder[\rho(z)]{z}}$ and the Froude number based on horizontal velocity and length scale, $Fr_h = u / (Nl_h)$.
-When a fluid is under geostrophic balance (equalizing hydrostatic and Coriolis force), one would expect the horizontal vortices to follow the Taylor-Proudman theorem [@taylor_motion_1917;@proudman_motion_1916] which is expressed as
+When a fluid is under geostrophic balance
+(equalizing hydrostatic and Coriolis force), one would expect the horizontal vortices to follow the Taylor-Proudman theorem [@taylor_motion_1917;@proudman_motion_1916] which is expressed as